-This is Bar Palladio, the stunning jewel box of a hangout in Jaipur.
+Bar Palladio is, as the name suggests, a bar.
+It is a stunning jewel box of a hangout in Jaipur.
 Created by Italian expat Barbara Miolini, it’s so well known now that it’s rare to see a list of must visits for this city in India’s state of Rajasthan that doesn’t include Bar Palladio or its daytime sister nearby, Caffé Palladio.

 I recently visited, during my free time, as part of a tour of India with Taj Hotels.

-The interiors lived up to the hype for me and though the cocktails did not, it didn’t faze me.
+The interiors lived up to the hype for me even though I’d seen them previewed online over and over.
 In terms of interior design inspiration, Bar Palladio provides that in spades.

 But what inspired Miolini to open these businesses and their accompanying home goods store?
 I turned to an article on Shop Latitude for answers in which Miolini is quoted “…born from a love of travel, from a desire to seek beauty.”
 She’d been living outside of Venice in Asolo before moving to India just over a decade ago and it was her memories of that area and her desire to have something of Italy with her in India that caused her to want to bring her past into her adopted home.
 She says, “Jaipur is a city whose creative identity has been tied to block print for hundreds of years. […it] contains the touch of the hand, the weight of tradition […].
 These are two countries [Italy and India] that believe more is always better, that worship color and sensuality […] where luxury is an actual way of living.”